 Hasan and Stone's version of this argument focuses on the claim that the innate right entitles us to innate equality, understood in terms of not being "bound by others to more than one can in turn bind them" (MM 6:237-38).
-Acquisition disrupts this equality and thus disrupts the reciprocity condition on rights on their view.
-Whereas prior to any given act of acquisition, "each of us has just what the other has", 12 following an act
+Acquisition disrupts this equality.
+Whereas prior to any given act of acquisition, "each of us has just what the other has", following an act of acquisition the person who has acquired something has bound another in a way that they are not themselves bound-i.e., they now have a right that the other lacks.
+Hasan and Stone seek to clarify the problematic status of property acquisition by comparing it to a right that is noncontingent and 'internal': the right to occupy space.
+Kant says that this right follows from the innate right.
+It is not an entitlement to acquire any specific piece of land,

-10 For relevant discussions of Kant's argument for the necessity of property, see Byrd and Hruschka, Kant's Doctrine of Right: a commentary (Cambridge 2010): chs.
+11 For relevant discussions of Kant's argument for the necessity of property, see Byrd and Hruschka, Kant's Doctrine of Right: a commentary (Cambridge 2010): chs.
 4-5; Messina, 'The Postulate of Private Right and Kant's Semi-Historical Principles of Property' (2021) British Journal for the History of Philosophy.

-11 The discussion in what follows should not be taken to represent all the ways of understanding the problem of unilateral choice.
+12 The discussion in what follows should not be taken to represent all the ways of understanding the problem of unilateral choice.
 Hasan and Stone do, however, give a particularly well worked out articulation of the problem that builds on prior literature.
 It is for that reason that I focus on their account.
 For other discussions, see: Brudner 'Private Law and Kantian Right' (2011) University of Toronto Law Journal: 279; Messina, 'Kant's Provisionality Thesis' (2019) Kantian Review: 439; Ripstein (n1.), Stilz, Liberal Loyalty: Freedom Obligation and the State (Princeton 2011).
 For further arguments against reading this problem into Kant, see Davies 'Kant on Welfare' (2020) Kantian Review: 1.

-12 Hasan and Stone, 'What is Provisional Right?'
-(2022) Philosophical Review: 72.
+13 Hasan and Stone, 'What is Provisional Right?'
+(2022) Philosophical Review.
+51.

-of acquisition the person who has acquired something has bound another in a way that they are not themselves bound-i.e., they now have a right that the other lacks.
-Hasan and Stone seek to clarify the problematic status of property acquisition by comparing it to a right that is non-contingent and 'internal': the right to occupy space.
-Kant says that this right follows from the innate right.
-It is not an entitlement to acquire any specific piece of land, only to occupy that space we find ourselves in through no fault of our own.
+only to occupy that space we find ourselves in through no fault of our own.
 There are two salient points of contrast between this right and property rights that Hasan and Stone emphasise.
 The first is that, in the case of the right to occupy space, our rights are symmetrical.
 You are bound to exclude me from the place you are standing in exactly the same way as I am entitled to exclude you from the place I am standing.
 That we are standing in different places, or that we can move around, does not alter the symmetry of our claims against each other.
 In contrast, the acquisition of property leads to a situation in which our rights are not symmetrical.
 Once you acquire that pinecone, I am bound in a way that you are not.
-Second, occupying space does not impose any new duties on others.
+Second, occupying space does not impose any new duty on all others.
 When I move from one place to another, the duty you have to allow me to occupy space does not change.
 To use a phrase from Hasan and Stone, the right to occupy space is not "juridically innovative".
-13 The opposite is the case with duties following from acquisition.
+The opposite is the case with duties following from acquisition.
 When I acquire something, I create a new duty for you that would not exist were it not for my act of acquisition.